Image-Authenticator-Extension/ai_extension/README.md

 5. **Load the extension in your browser:**
    - For Chrome: Go to `chrome://extensions/`, enable "Developer mode", click "Load unpacked", and select the `build` directory.
-   - For Firefox: Go to `about:debugging#/runtime/this-firefox`, click "Load Temporary Add-on", and select the `manifest.json` file from the `build` directory.

 ## Usage